IRS Forms

 What Is IRS Form 15227

-Form 15227 is the paper, fax, or online application to get an Identity Protection Personal Identification Number when online verification is not an option.
+Form 15227 is the paper or fax application to get an Identity Protection Personal Identification Number when online verification is not an option.
 The IP PIN is a unique six digit code that stops thieves from filing a return with your SSN or ITIN.

 If you cannot pass online verification today, Form 15227 is the next best path to lock your tax identity.

 Once the IRS receives your form, an assistor will call the phone number you list to verify your identity using information from your most recent return.
-If you pass, the IRS mails your IP PIN and then mails a new PIN each December or January for future seasons, unless you switch to retrieving it online.
+If you pass, the IRS mails your IP PIN and then mails a new PIN in early January each year for future seasons, unless you switch to retrieving it online.

 Who Should Use Form 15227 In 2025